grafana/incident-community/README.md

 Grafana Incident takes away the toil, letting your teams focus on what's important when things go wrong.

+* [Read a welcome message](https://github.com/grafana/incident-community/discussions/1) from the team behind the tool

 ## Feedback

 * [Issues](https://github.com/grafana/incident-app/issues) for bug reports